Sparky015/AstralEngine/README.md

 You can find more detailed information about this (including the why's) [here](Documentation/Astral-Runtime/Memory%20Allocators/Information.md).

 Future allocators to be written: Slab Allocator

+- Note that I am still polishing this feature, but it is functionally done.

+###
+#### Memory Profiling Tool Suite

+This includes real time memory allocation stats, a scene-based memory profiling with file exports and visualizer tool, and scope-based allocation profiling tool

+You can find more detailed information about this (including the why's) [here](Documentation/Astral-Runtime/Memory%20Tracking%20&%20Visualization/Information.md).

+- Note that I am still polishing this feature, but it is functionally done.

+###
+#### Visual Scope Profiler

+This provides the user a macro to profile a scope to know how long it takes to complete as well as how many allocations took place in the scope.
+It then outputs this data to a json file that can be loaded into Chrome's trace tool or perfetto's trace tool to view visually.

 ###
 ### Work-In-Progress Features